-now to facilitate secure, affordable access to land for farmers who are young and Black, Indigerous, and other people of color- there is no time to wait.
+now to facilitate secure, affordable access to land for farmers who are young and Black, Indigenous, and Our nation must take action other people of color-there is no time to wait.

-// Invest in community-led projects that create secure, affordable land access opportunities centering BIPOC farmers.
+M Invest in community-led projects that create secure, affordable land access opportunities centering BIPOC farmers.

 Establish a new initiative to direct funding to community-led land access projects.
-This USDA fund-ing should be available and were voir entities, such as these municipalities, non-profits, and cooperatives, with priority for projects d by and benefitting Socially Disarbandaged and Econom-cally Distressed farmes and andres.
+This USDA fund-ing should be available to a wide variety of entities, such as tribes, municipalities, non-porfits, and cooperatives, with priority for polects led by and benefitting Socially Disachantaged and Economi-cially Distressed arma's and anothers.